-Exiting the Schengen Area While Staying in Europe
+Exiting the Schengen Area while in Europe

 It’s actually pretty easy to legally stay in Europe without a visa for more than the allotted 90 days.
 There are basically two scenarios possible: either get a long-term visa in one of the included European countries, or exit the Schengen area by visiting surrounding countries.